Riparian Plaza: Incidents

 The building made headlines in 2005 when a severe storm caused two window washers to become stranded on the 30th floor.
 Rescue operations were successful after a pane of glass was removed to reach them.

 A large panel of glass from pool fencing on level 39 crashed to Eagle Street in the early morning hours of 27 August 2009, creating a mess but no injuries.

 Tenants

 Office tenants include broker Wilson HTM and law firm Clayton Utz and Littles Lawyers.
-KPMG’s Brisbane office occupies levels 14 to 19.
 John Pearce, former CEO of the nearby Collection House, paid $6.7 million for the top penthouse.

 The building has attracted significant investor interest with median capital growth at 24.8% during 2007 and 27% in 2008.
 The building currently contains only 47 apartments, however there were 52 in the original design.
 Due to a flexible body corporate apartment amalgamations have been permitted and even encouraged because they enhance the exclusivity and therefore the price of the apartments.

+In 2022, tenants of the building tried unsuccessfully to halt the development at the neighbouring Eagle Street Pier site complaining the design was too bulky and imposing on public space.